DennisWayo/denniswayo.github.io/_pages/about.md

 social: true
 ---

-Dennis Wayo is a computational physicist and quantum software researcher with a multidisciplinary background in photonics, quantum computing, and intelligent materials design.
+Dennis Wayo is a *computational scientist and quantum software researcher* with a multidisciplinary background in photonics, quantum computing, and intelligent materials design.
 He is currently completing his PhD in Chemical Engineering at the University Malaysia Pahang, where his work focuses on photon-activated rare-earth ion systems for sustainable energy applications, including water splitting and CO₂ capture.

 Dennis specializes in developing quantum and classical machine learning frameworks, integrating advanced numerical methods and scientific computing to model physical phenomena.
 He is the creator of **SchroSIM**, a scalable simulator for photonic quantum circuits, and co-developer of **PiHOG**, a photon-informed hybrid optical graph neural network.
 He combines symbolic reasoning, graph theory, and deep learning to tackle complex problems across quantum mechanics, materials science, and energy systems.